 A 4 bedroom detached bungalow (PVC ceiling / bq occupied) in Macido Royale Estate- Galadimawa.
-The property is very spacious and newly vacant (would require some renovation to be done by landlord).
+The property is very spacious and newly vacant (currently being renovated).
 It is located 5minutes off the tarred road from galadimawa roundabout, but estate is tarred.
 Price is N1.2m p.a net

 Luxury and tastefully serviced 4 bedroom bungalow with a Bq attached, 6 units in the building, all en suite, pop finishing, spacious rooms and parlor, big kitchen and store, exquisitely designed wardrobe and bathtubs, good parking space, now letting at Maitama, #7m for 1 year.